Jaydee8652/EspressoBatch/README.md

 "Speed dial" for all filters in sequence
  ```

 Once the sort is complete, cifs are moved to directories within the 'cifs' directory corresponding to to their reason for discard The 'Original_Cifs' is then moved to this directory.
-Running the script again will create a new 'Original_Cifs' for more .cifs to sort.
+Running the script again will create a new 'Original_Cifs' to start the process again, previously sorted .cifs will not be overriden.

 ```
 $ python3 qe_cif2cell.py